Compare builders' insurance

 What will builders’ liability insurance cover?

-• One of your diggers ruptures a water pipe or optical fibre cable serving an adjacent property
+• A digger on your construction site ruptures a water pipe or damages an optical fibre cable serving a neighbouring property.

-• Roof tiles on a roadside building you’re working at slip and injure a passer-by
+• Roof tiles from a building you're working on slip and injure a passer-by.

-• Bricks from a wall you’re taking down tumble onto a car that’s parked on a neighbouring driveway
+• Bricks from a wall you're demolishing fall onto a car parked in a nearby driveway.

 Do builders legally need insurance?